 An elected board of directors oversees all phases of ARCS Foundation Oregon.
-Officers of the Oregon board include president, president-elect in some years, VP treasurer and secretary.
+Officers of the Oregon board include co-presidents, co-presidents-elect in some years, VP treasurer and secretary.

 Elizabeth Holzenthal Receives Prestigious NSF Graduate Fellowship